Herbert Brün: Career

-From 1968–74, he co-taught courses at the Biological Computer Lab with Heinz von Foerster (Professor of Electrical Engineering, Physics, and Biology) on cybernetics, heuristics, composition, cognition, and social change.
+From 1968–74, he co-taught courses at the University of Illinois' Biological Computer Laboratory with Heinz von Foerster on cybernetics, heuristics, composition, cognition, and social change.
 In 1974, the members of the class published the book The Cybernetics of Cybernetics.

 In 1972, Brün created a new synthesis technique which generated new timbres by linking and merging tiny portions of waveforms.
 (Efforts along similar lines are described in the article Granular synthesis.)
 From 1980 on, he toured and taught with the Performers' Workshop Ensemble, a group he founded.